AP US Government Unit 1 Practice Test: Foundations of Democracy

 C

-writ of habeas corpus
+Writ of habeas corpus

 D

-ex post facto law
+Ex post facto law

 Question 21 Explanation:

 The correct answer is (B).
 Extradition involves transferring from one state to another to stand trial.
 The Full Faith and Credit Clause (A) allows recognition of public Acts, Records, and judicial Proceedings, but does not address returning accused individuals to a state to stand trial.
 A writ of habeas corpus (C) is used to determine if detaining an individual is lawful.
-Ex post facto law (D) is retroactively changing legal consequences of an action.
+Ex post facto law (D) is retroactively changing the legal consequences of an action.

 Question 22